+Vertical e-commerce players rely on being able to showcase the product better.
+Since they focus on one, or few, product categories, they can engineer the user experience in a way that highlights the special features of the product category.
 At least that's what they should do.
 For instance, a precious stones retailer should include images of how the stone glitters in different light conditions.
 Likewise, an online pharmacy for over-the-counter products might be able to write product descriptions that are more apt to pharmaceuticals.

 In the beginning market participants were happy being horizontal.
 The idea was that adding categories only occupied bits and bytes and not real floor space; not even square inches in a product catalog.
 So might as well sell everything.
 The coming of the serious vertical players heralded the next wave of e-commerce.
 The term "category killer" aptly describes what some retail professionals think of large specialist retailers.

 It's not only about focusing narrowly on a product category.
 It is also about choosing a category that is suitable for vertical e-commerce.
-As an extreme example, selling hand crafted artisan-made goods offers several opportunities to showcase the product in a way that the more or less standardized templates of horizontal e-commerce players will not be able to compete against.
+As an extreme example, selling handcrafted artisan-made goods offers several opportunities to showcase the product in a way that the more or less standardized templates of horizontal e-commerce players will not be able to compete against.

 So a case could be made that vertical e-commerce businesses are the way to go.

 - The addressable market is large enough for you to someday reach a scale that you find rewarding.